RubyCrypto/ed25519/README.md

 verify_key.verify(signature, message)
 ```

-The verify method will return `true` or `false` depending on if the signature matches.
+The verify method will return `true` if the signature verifies, or raise
+`Ed25519::VerifyError` if verification fails.

 ### Serializing Keys